Project-Siege/Folder2YTD/README.md

 ### Installation

-1. Clone the repository and build following the original build steps.
-I will update the release with a built version soon!
+1. Download from the latest release or Clone the repository and build following the original build steps.
 2. If desired, add the Folder2YTD executable's directory to your system's PATH:

    Alternatively, you can directly reference the executable's path in the automation scripts.